aaron-salisbury/ProjectTemplates/NewTemplateInstructions.md

 ```

 Finally open/edit the .vstemplate file.
 We need add instructions for the project template wizard to install the nuget packages.
-*Can skip these two wizard steps if the package references are not pathed, like in UWP projects.
+*Can SKIP these two wizard steps if the package references are not pathed, like in UWP projects.

 Add the following as a child element of VSTemplate: